-In North America, we often call the November full moon the Beaver Moon or Frosty Moon.
-In the Southern Hemisphere, where it’s the opposite time of year, the November full moon is a fixture of the spring season rather than of autumn.
-But no matter where you live worldwide, this November 2020 full moon shines directly in front of the constellation Taurus the Bull, and presents the third and final full moon of this Northern Hemisphere autumn or Southern Hemisphere spring.
+For us in North America, the November full moon is the Beaver Moon or Frosty Moon.
+In the Southern Hemisphere, where it’s the opposite time of year, the November full moon is a fixture of the spring season.
+For all of us, this November 2020 full moon shines directly in front of the constellation Taurus the Bull.
+It’s the third and final full moon of this Northern Hemisphere autumn or Southern Hemisphere spring.

-You have to be on the nighttime side of the Earth while the eclipse is taking place or you’ll miss it altogether.
-We refer you to the worldwide map below showing the day and night sides of Earth at the instant of greatest eclipse: November 30, 2020, at 9:43 Coordinate Universal Time (UTC).
-North America is well situated for viewing the greatest eclipse in a dark nighttime sky.
+You had to be on the nighttime side of the Earth while the eclipse was taking place or you’d miss it altogether.
+We refer you to the worldwide map below showing the day and night sides of Earth at the instant of greatest eclipse.

 Eastern Standard Time (EST): 4:43 a.m.
 (November 30)

 Pacific Standard Time (PST): 1:43 a.m.
 (November 30)